DlittleSNHU/dlittlesnhu.github.io/index.md

   <img src="sorting1.png" height=200>
 </center>

+View the artifact's enhanced code [HERE](https://github.com/DlittleSNHU/dlittlesnhu.github.io/tree/Vector-Sorting---Enhanced).

 ### <center>Three Main Categories</center>

 ### *Software Design and Engineering*

+I met this category by enhancing my Java Slideshow artifact.
+This application used to have 5 destinations to display on repeat with no changes.
+By re-engineering the application to use an API to gather data from an online database to pull activities to display in the application, I demonstrated my ablity to enhance software design and re-engineer an app.
+This application now displays 5 new activities everytime someone runs it, making it an app that is a lot more usable.

+View the enhancement narrative [HERE](https://github.com/DlittleSNHU/dlittlesnhu.github.io/blob/Narratives/Narrative%20for%20Category%20One.pdf).

 ### *Algorithms and Data Structures*

 ### *Databases*